TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 Chunks within the overall structure that are statically known to always contain a single part have the same name as that part.
 Tiles are a good example.
 Tiles use a naming convention that allows the [segment index to implicitly reference them]({{ ds_url | append: "#index" }}).

 Additional chunks that might contain multiple parts are identified by number: 1,2,3,...
 Any part referencing another part stored in a separate multi-part chunk needs to specify chunk number and part name.
-Chunk number 0 is reserved and can be used as needed to specify "part is in this chunk", "no chunk" or "empty chunk" as appropriate.
+Chunk number 0 is reserved and can be used as needed to specify "part is in same chunk", "no chunk" or "empty chunk" as appropriate.

 ## Writing the index